All posts

 8. Lead Platforms: Checkatrade, MyBuilder, Bark

 Lead platforms aren't perfect, but they fill gaps and they work.
-The key is responding immediately.
-The first tradesperson to respond wins the job a disproportionate amount of the time.
+The key is responding professionally before the customer moves on to another supplier.

 Don't rely on lead platforms as your only source.
 Treat them as a supplement for quiet periods.
 Your long-term goal is building a reputation that brings work to you directly.